 Android, iOS and other mobile devices on the shop floor increase efficiency and improve productivity.
 Of interest to attendees are solutions that are “hands-free” and incorporate audio and haptic feedback.
 These solutions help employees make better, more informed decisions in real-time.

 Wearables, (Google Glass or Microsoft HoloLens, for example) are potentially a game-changer on the shop floor.
 Jeffrey Jacobsen, Senior Advisor to the CEO at Kopin Corporation, a leader in mobile and wearable technology, shared his thoughts on the future of wearables.
-In his opinion, wearables are ideal for knowledge transfer and
+In his opinion, wearables are ideal for knowledge transfer and on-the job training, in addition to the efficiency benefits.
+Kopin worked with Verizon on customer field trails from 2013-2015 and discovered that using wearables can reduce training time by as much as 30 percent, while also providing 22 percent higher accuracy and 30 percent faster maintenance.

 Collect and Analyze Data